azerion/bluestack-sdk-android/interstitial-guideline.md

 ## Show Interstitial after return from background

-On Android, we don’t have the option to directly detect whether the app is in  background or not like applicationdidenterbackground in iOS.
+Unlike iOS with applicationdidenterbackgroundwith, on Android we don’t have the option to directly detect whether the app is in  background.
 But There are few workarounds.

    - If your application has only one activity , you can make interstitial request from the [onStart()] method .This will enable you to make a request when the app starts and every time the app goes through [onStop()] method.
 Even though the [onStart()] method will be called after an interstitial is closed the create intertitial will be ignored due to the 5s delay lock.